Modern reusable/washable nappies are just as easy to use as their disposable alternatives.

 Some evidence suggests that babies who wear reusable cloth nappies are potty trained around 6 months sooner than babies who wear disposables.

-COMPLETE GUIDE TO REUSABLE NAPPIES
+COMPLETE GUIDE TO WASHABLE NAPPIES

 Modern reusable nappies are hugely different and far superior to the ones you might remember from your childhood.
 You don’t need safety pins or a degree in origami to use them.